VarenTrade/Varen-py/CONTRIBUTING.md

 ## Generating API Models

-If you need to regenerate the API models from the Paradex OpenAPI specification:
+If you need to regenerate the API models from the Varen OpenAPI specification:

 ```bash
 # Fetch from API (default)